luismond/tm2tb/README.md

 - Extract bilingual terms from pairs of sentences or short paragraphs.
 - Extract bilingual terms from documents such as translation memories, and other bilingual files.
 - Extract terms and keywords from single sentences.
-- Use part-of-speech tags to select different patterns of terms and keyphrases.
+- Use part-of-speech tags to select different patterns of terms and phrases.

 ## Languages supported